-Appendix 2: Glossary

-Terms Description Reconstitution During each reconstitution, the steps mentioned in the index construction process are performed, resulting in membership reset.
+Section Description of Change Update Date Entire Rulebook Moved rulebook to new template October 2023 Data Correction and Precision Computational Reporting Precision section removed December 2024 Portfolio Construction Liquidity informed weighting AUM assumption increased to December 2024 \$500 million from \$200 million Appendix 2: Glossary Terms Description Reconstitution During each reconstitution, the steps mentioned in the index construction process are performed, resulting in membership reset.
 Rebalance During each rebalancing, the weights are reset.
-Free Float Morningstar defines free float as the number of shares (or percentage of shares) that are, theoretically, available for the public to purchase.
-In general, the shareholdings can be classified in two broad categories of holders: institutional holders and declarable stakeholders.
-The latter hold shares for various tactical or speculative reasons (other than those that might typify why an institutional investor would own the shares).
-As a result, the shares held by declarable stakeholders are, theoretically, unavailable to the public and therefore excluded from free float.
-The formula for calculating free float is: Free float = (total shares outstanding) - (total declarable stakeholder shares) Typically classified as declarable stakeholders: Officer/director Joint venture Private company Private equity fund/alternative investment Public company stake Employee stock ownership fund Holding company Government Sovereign wealth fund Subsidiary Trust/trustee Venture capital fund
+Free Float Morningstar defines free float as the number of shares (or that are, theoretically, available for the public to purchas shareholdings can be classified in two broad categories of holders and declarable stakeholders.
+The latter hold shar speculative reasons (other than those that might typify w would own the shares).
+As a result, the shares held by de theoretically, unavailable to the public and therefore excl The formula for calculating free float is: e.
+In general, the of holders: institutional res for various tactical or rhy an institutional investor clarable stakeholders are, Free float = (total shares outstanding) - (total declarable stakeholder shares) Typically classified as declarable stakeholders: Officer/director Joint venture Private company Private equity fund/alternative investment Public company stake Employee stock ownership fund Holding company Government Sovereign wealth fund Subsidiary Trust/trustee Venture capital fund